sven-hash/docs/docs/run-nym-nodes/nodes/gateways.md

 - Processors: 2 cores are fine.
 Get the fastest CPUs you can afford.
 - RAM: Memory requirements depend on the amount of users your Gateway will be serving at any one time.
 If you're just going to be using it yourself, then minimal RAM is fine. **If you're running your Gateway as part of a Service Grant, get something with at least 4GB RAM.**
-- Disks: much like the amount of RAM your Gateway could use, the amount of disc space required will vary with the amount of users your Gateway is serving. **If you're running your Gateway as part of a Service Grant, get something with at least 40GB storage.**
+- Disks: much like the amount of RAM your Gateway could use, the amount of disk space required will vary with the amount of users your Gateway is serving. **If you're running your Gateway as part of a Service Grant, get something with at least 40GB storage.**

 ## Gateway setup and maintenance